 YOUTH AND GUN VIOLENCE PREVENTION

-CCFSJ will partner with the community and youth to engage with law enforcement bodies to develop policies and strategies that/to address the systemic and structural racism that disproportionately affects people of color.
+CCFSJ will partner with the community and youth to engage with law enforcement bodies to develop policies and strategies that address the systemic and structural racism that disproportionately affects people of color.
 MBSK Colorado will also partner with judicial district and state-level Minority Over Representation Groups to drive for best practices, policy change, and community resources for black and brown youth.

-CCFSJ will coordinate comprehensive wraparound supports to guarantee African American and Hispanic youth involved in the juvenile justice system.
+CCFSJ will coordinate comprehensive wraparound supports to guarantee that African American and Hispanic youth are involved in the juvenile justice system.
 Our goal is to better support and coordinate with existing programs like DBOA, LLC, Restart Counseling, All for One Health Center, etc., to provide intervention, preventative, mentoring, and therapy services for clients and their culturally based families.
-Provide Job training, education resources, independent resources for living/transition.
+Provide Job training, education resources, and independent resources for living/transition.